 In phase 1, the CMT system will provide a list of potential reviewers for each paper to the AC.
-This ordered list will be generated based on subject areas, Toronto Paper Matching System (TPMS), and other tools use by the computer vision community.
-Using their expertise and judgement, the AC will re-order this list as needed and can add additional reviewers to the list
+This ordered list will be generated based on keywords, Toronto Paper Matching System (TPMS), and other tools use by the computer vision community.
+Using their expertise and judgement, the AC will re-order this list as needed and can add additional reviewers to the list (including those suggested by the authors, if deemed reasonable).

-In phase 2, the CMT system will re-optimize matching of reviewers to papers based on a large weighting on the AC's suggested ranked list of reviewers (at least 6 reviewers on the list) and the TPMS scores.
+In phase 2, the TPMS system will re-optimize matching of reviewers to papers based on a large weighting on the AC's suggested ranked list of reviewers (at least 6 reviewers on the list).
 The optimization will take into account the ordered list from the AC, while load balancing across all papers, reviewers and ACs.
 The top three reviewers on the revised list will be sent the paper for review automatically.
 (Note that the reviewers remain blind to the paper authorship.)